AdamKuraczynski/ApartmentManagement/README.md

 ## To do:

 - notifications
-- fix all panels that from admin dashboard
+- fix all panels from admin dashboard
   - maintenance
   - rental agreements
   - payments - NEEDS TO BE ADDED